aoyshi/Machine-Leaning-Basics/unsupervised/clustering/README.md

 ## Types of Clustering Algorithms:
 #### I. Connectivity Models
 These models are based on the notion that the data points closer in data space exhibit more similarity to each other than the data points lying farther away. \
-_Verdict: Connective models are very easy to interpret but lack scalability for handling big datasets._
+_Verdict: Very easy to interpret but lack scalability for handling big datasets._
   * **Hierarchical Clustering**: \
     There are different levels of clustering, where each level is obtained by merging, or splitting, clusters from the previous level.
       * a) **Agglomerative Clustering**: \